natmasslove/aws_howto/mwaa_connections_and_vars/README.md

 # How to setup and use connections and variables in AWS managed Apache Airflow

 Amazon Managed Workflows for Apache Airflow (MWAA) provides a very nice and easy way to manage Airflow Cluster.
-It's not only about spinning up or maintaining the cluster, but the integration with other AWS Services as well.
+It's not only about spinning up or maintaining the cluster, but it also seamlessly integrates with various AWS services.

-Specifically, it's AWS Secrets Manager which can be used to store Airflow Connections and Variables.
+One particularly useful integration is with AWS Secrets Manager, which allows you to store Airflow Connections and Variables securely.
+To name a few advantages of this approach:
-This gives us the following benefits:
-- Connection details are stored in centralized secure place
+- Centralized storage of connection details in a secure location
-- Connections can be used by multiple Airflow clusters or even other services while still maintained in one place
+- The ability to share connections across multiple Airflow clusters and other services while keeping them maintained in one place
-- A separate security or operation team can maintain or update connection details (host change, password rotation etc.) without need to log into Airflow cluster
+- Separate security or operations teams can easily maintain and update connection details, such as host changes or password rotations, without needing access to the Airflow cluster.

-In this guide we provide step-by-step instructions on how to set up and use secrets manager-based connections and variables.
-It also includes cloudformation templates and sample DAG code, so you can easily integrate this solution into your project.
+In this guide, we'll walk you through the step-by-step process of setting up and utilizing Secrets Manager-based connections and variables.
+Additionally, we've included CloudFormation templates and sample DAGs code, so you can easily integrate this solution into your project.

-Full source code is stored in Git Repository: https://github.com/natmasslove/aws_howto/tree/mwaa_connections_and_vars/mwaa_connections_and_vars
+You can find the full source code in the following Git Repository: https://github.com/natmasslove/aws_howto/tree/mwaa_connections_and_vars/mwaa_connections_and_vars

 ## Secrets manager-based Connections: How it works

 A diagram below represents on a high-level how connections are referenced in Airflow DAGs and how connection details are retrieved from AWS Secrets manager.
-This requires setting airflow cluster and deploying other AWS resources properly.
-In this article we demonstrate the process providing examples and the source code.

 ![High-level description](images/high-level-conn.png)

+Properly setting up your Airflow cluster and deploying the necessary AWS resources is essential for this process.
+In this guide, we'll demonstrate the steps involved by providing examples and the corresponding source code.

 ## Settings in your Airflow cluster to work with Secrets Manager and connect to DB

-In this section we will walk you through the process of creating (or modifying) Airflow cluster.
+In this section, we'll guide you through the process of creating a new Airflow cluster or modifying an existing one.
+In addition to the usual requirements, there are a few extra steps specific to our use case:
-Apart from usual, there are additional requirements for our use-case are:
-1. *IAM Role* associated with you Airflow cluster should have permissions to access secrets
+- Ensure that the **IAM Role** associated with your Airflow cluster has the necessary permissions to access secrets.
-2. Python Libraries to interact with database should be installed (via *requirements.txt* file)
+- Install the required Python libraries for interacting with the database by including them in your **requirements.txt** file.

 Steps to create and properly set up Airflow cluster:
-### 1. Make sure your VPC is set up correctly to host Airflow cluster
+### 1. Ensure your VPC is set up correctly to host Airflow cluster
-   You can check the networking requirements with AWS documentation [here](https://docs.aws.amazon.com/mwaa/latest/userguide/networking-about.html).
+Before setting up the Airflow cluster, make sure your Virtual Private Cloud (VPC) meets the necessary networking requirements.
+You can refer to the AWS documentation for networking requirements [here](https://docs.aws.amazon.com/mwaa/latest/userguide/networking-about.html).

-   Alternatively, you can create a new VPC using a cloudformation template from this article's git source code: cloudformation\010_vpc.yaml:
+Alternatively, you can create a new VPC using the provided CloudFormation template from the Git source code of this article.
+Execute the following commands:
 ```bash
   export project_name="mwaa-secrets-demo"
   export stack_name="cfrm-${project_name}-010-vpc"